 What types of projects have been done in the past?

 Click here to review a sampling of past Capstone Projects.

 You must complete and submit a project proposal for consideration.
-Beginning in March 2013, proposals for the 2013-2014 academic year must be submitted online through the electronic application.
+Proposals for the 2016-2017 academic year must be submitted online through the electronic application.

 All teams will develop and negotiate a scope-of-work agreement with their client once their proposal has been selected.
 Project teams will use their best efforts to perform the services described in the work plan and will inform the client of any potential problems which would change the scope of services.
 Client agencies agree to provide the assistance and access to information necessary for the Capstone Project team to perform effectively.

 Organizations should also read our Mutual Expectations document, which explains the roles and expectations of the various project stakeholders – clients, students, faculty, and NYU Wagner – that are understood during a Capstone project.

 Is there a fee associated with engaging a Capstone Team?